Grammys 2022 – see full list of nominees

 H.E.R. – ‘Fight for You’

-Lucky Dave, Yebba – ‘How Much Can a Heart Take’
+Lucky Dave, Yebba – ‘How Much Can A Heart Take’

 Best Rap Album